Russian Railways

-Railways in the autonomous region of Crimea are controlled by Crimea Railway, a separate company.
+Railways in Russian-occupied territories of Ukraine are controlled by Crimea Railway and Novorossiya Railway, both companies being independent from RZD.

 History

 Background and 2003 reform

 After the collapse of the Soviet Union in 1991, the Russian Federation inherited 17 of the 32 regions of the former Soviet Railways (SZD).

 In the mid-1990s, the profitability of railway transportation of the Russian Ministry of Railways fell to negative values, the bureaucratization of the ministry itself was publicly criticized, which became an occasion for reforms.
 Shortly after being elected president of Russia in 2000, Vladimir Putin approved the idea of reforming the railway transport, according to which all economic functions on the railway should be transferred to a joint-stock company with 100% state participation.
 The start of the state program for reforming the Russian railway sector was given by the establishment of Russian Railways in October 2003.
 The new company received over 95% of the assets belonging to the Ministry of Railways of the Russian Federation.

 In 2003, the Federal Law on Railway Transport divided the Ministry of Railways into the Federal Railway Transport Agency (FRTA) and Russian Railways (RZD).
 The reform also required RZD to provide access to railway infrastructure to other carriers and operators.
 As the law requires carriers to provide service to customers anywhere in Russia, RZD retained its dominant position.

 Later in 2003, the Decree No. 585 established RZD as a joint stock company, making it a holding in charge of 63 subsidiaries, including TransContainer, RailTranAuto, Rail Passenger Directorate, Russian Troika, TransGroup, and Refservis.
 RZD acquired 987 companies (95% in asset value) out of the 2046 that had formed the MR system.
 Gennady Fadeyev, the Railways Minister, became the company's first president.

 The reform saw the creation of a new market segment following the privatization of the network's rolling stock.
 The company divided the bulk of its wagon fleet between two new operating companies, Freight One (which was later privatised) and Freight Two (renamed Federal Freight in 2012), and private players such as GlobalTrans also entering the market.